Black moon: Month with two new moons

 One use of the term is for the occurrence of a second new moon in a calendar month.
 This is analogous to the by-month definition of a blue moon as the second full moon in a month.
 February is too short for a second new moon to occur.
-This event occurs about every 29 months.
+This event occurs about 7 times every 19 years.

 The assignment of a calendar date to a new moon, and in which month a second new moon occurs, depends on the time zone.
 For example, the new moon of 2016-10-01T00:11 UTC occurs on 1 October for Europe, Asia and Oceania, making it the first of two new moons in October.
 However, for the Americas the date is still 30 September, making this the second new moon of September.

 Calculated in UTC, instances of a second new moon in a calendar month between 2010 and 2020 are: